I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-kstopology.md

 ## Members

 `Categories`

 Points to the beginning of the array of functional categories that the driver supports.

 `CategoriesCount`

 Specifies the number of functional categories that the driver supports.

 `Reserved`

 Reserved for system use.
 Drivers should set this to zero.

 `TopologyConnections`

 Points to the beginning of the array of topology connections for this structure.

 `TopologyConnectionsCount`

 Specifies the number of entries in the array pointed to by <b>TopologyConnections</b>.
 The node numbers of each entry must correspond to the array offset of the node within <b>TopologyNodes</b>.
 When this structure is a part of a streaming minidriver's <a href="..\strmini\ns-strmini-_hw_stream_header.md">HW_STREAM_HEADER</a>, the pin numbers must correspond to the offsets within the array of <a href="..\strmini\ns-strmini-_hw_stream_information.md">HW_STREAM_INFORMATION</a> structures in the minidriver's <a href="..\strmini\ns-strmini-_hw_stream_descriptor.md">HW_STREAM_DESCRIPTOR</a> structure.

 `TopologyNodes`

 Points to the beginning of the array of GUIDs that describe the type of each node.
 For a list of video kernel streaming related nodes, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff560886">Kernel Streaming Topology Nodes</a>.
 For a list of audio kernel streaming related nodes, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff536219">Audio Topology Nodes</a>.

 `TopologyNodesCount`

 Specifies the number of nodes that the driver supports.

 `TopologyNodesNames`

 Specifies the GUID of the localized Unicode string name for the node, stored in the registry.

 ## Remarks
 A stream class minidriver creates and passes this structure as part of its <a href="..\strmini\ns-strmini-_hw_stream_header.md">HW_STREAM_HEADER</a> structure.
 The class driver uses this structure to process topology property requests.
 The property data that the class driver returns is determined from the KSTOPOLOGY structure as follows:

-Returns the array that begins at the <b>Categories</b> member of KSTOPOLOGY.

-Returns the array that begins at the <b>TopologyConnections</b> member of KSTOPOLOGY.

-Returns the array that begins at the <b>Nodes</b> member of KSTOPOLOGY.

 ## Requirements
 | &nbsp; | &nbsp; |